 The BMS research programme brings together behavioural, management, and social sciences to contribute to the scientific understanding of the dynamic and multi-layered nature of the impact of technological innovation.
 The programme has two theoretical aims as well as two methodological aims in its scientific contribution:

 (1) to closely cooperate with technological disciplines in order to better understand technological developments from a behavioural, management, and social science perspective early on in the innovation process;

 (2) to adjust and integrate existing disciplinary theories into more interdisciplinary frameworks that allow for a better understanding and explanation of the dynamic societal impact of technologies across the micro-, meso- and macro-level;

-(3) to further develop a multimethod approach, integrating more traditional methods with virtual reality, sensing, tracking, and simulation methods that will allow more naturalistic, ecologically valid assessment of human behaviours and relations;
+(3) to further develop a multimethod approach, integrating more traditional methods with virtual reality, sensing, tracking, and simulation methods that will allow more naturalistic, ecologically valid assessments;